 - What kind of drinks do you have?

 - Do you get constipated soon after you have had your cancer treatment?

 - When did you last have your cancer treatment?

 - Have you made any changes to your diet?

 - Are you taking any medicines to help with your constipation?

-A family member or close friend could help answer questions if you are feeling too uncomfortable or tired, and you really don't feel able to speak to the doctor.
+A family member or close friend could help answer questions if you are feeling too uncomfortable or tired, and you really don't feel able to speak to the doctor or nurse.